trimstray/nginx-admins-handbook/README.md

 I think you should always use this technique also if you have a simple app or whatever else what you're sharing with other.

 The configuration is very simple.
 NGINX includes a `ngx_http_upstream_module` module to define backends (groups of servers or multiple server instances).
 More specifically, the `upstream` directive is responsible for this.

+##### Backend parameters

+Before we start talking about the load balancing techniques you should know something about `server` directive.
+It defines the address and other parameters of a backend servers.

+This directive accepts the following options:

+- `weight=<num>` - sets the weight of the origin server
+- `max_conns=<num>` - limits the maximum number of simultaneous active connections from the NGINX proxy server to an upstream server (default value: `0` = no limit)
+- `max_fails=<num>` - the number of unsuccessful attempts to communicate with the backend (default value: `1`, `0` disables the accounting of attempts)
+- `fail_timeout=<time>` - the time during which the specified number of unsuccessful attempts to communicate with the server should happen to consider the server unavailable (default value: `10 seconds`)

 ##### Round Robin